 It was in this experiment in 1935, that symptoms caused by the fungal pathogen Gibellina cerealis or 'white straw disease' were first recorded in the UK.

-For more details, refer to the Key References listed below.
+For more details, refer to the Rothamsted Guide to the Classical Experiments 2018 pages 41-42 and the Key References listed below.

 The following data can be extracted using the e-RA Data Extraction Tool:

-Grain and straw yields were recorded each year, up to and including harvest 2015.
-Other data collected include the results of chemical analyses of crops and soils.
+Grain and straw yields were recorded each year, up to and including harvest 2015, except no straw yields were recorded 1957-1962.
+Other data collected include the chemical analyses of crops and soils.
 Physical samples of crops and soils have been preserved in the Rothamsted Sample Archive.
 For more details please contact the e-RA Curators.